 Bachelor of Theatre - Drama Specialisation Audition Guidelines

-Thank you for choosing to audition for the Bachelor of Theatre (Drama) program at CQUniversity Australia.
+Thank you for choosing to audition for the Bachelor of Theatre (Drama) course at CQUniversity Australia.
 We want each and every applicant to perform to the best of their ability on the audition day and trust that you will enjoy the audition preparation and presentation process.
 We have prepared the following audition guidelines to help you prepare for your audition.

 How to apply and entry requirements

 To gain entry into the Bachelor of Theatre (Drama) program you will need to apply to: